-So, here are some of the benefits from little gem lettuce:
+Here are some of the health benefits from little gem lettuce:

-- Healthy weight of the guinea pig – this lettuce is not very caloric and it isn’t a fattening type of food.
-So, if the cavy eats this often, don’t be worried about his weight.
+This lettuce is not very caloric, and it isn’t a fattening type of food.
+So, if the cavy eats this often, don’t be worried about your guinea pig’s weight.

-- Cardiovascular health – little gem lettuce is low in fat.
-This is good because fat is known to be harmful to cardiovascular health.
-The blood vessels are clogged when too much fat is consumed, so reducing the fat in foods keeps the heart and blood vessels healthy.
+Little gem lettuce is low in fat.
+This is good because fatty food is known to be harmful to the cardiovascular system.
+The blood vessels can be clogged when too much fat is consumed, so reducing the fat keeps the heart and blood vessels healthy.

-- Strong and relieved muscles – because there is potassium in this lettuce, the guinea pig will get enough potassium for the daily needs.
-This mineral relieves aching muscles and strengthens the heart muscles too.
+Because there is potassium in this lettuce, the guinea pig will get enough potassium for the daily needs.
+This mineral relieves aching body muscles and strengthens the heart muscles too.

-- Antioxidants – little gem lettuce also has vitamin A which is an antioxidant.
+Little gem lettuce also has vitamin A, which is an antioxidant.
 This vitamin forms strong bone tissues and keeps the immunity in great health.

 Nutrition Facts of Little Gem Lettuce

-In a serving of 100 g (3 oz) little gem lettuce, there are quite a few nutrients.
+In a serving of 100 g (3 oz) little gem lettuce, here are some of its nutrients:

-- Low in calories – only 16 calories which means it is a light meal that won’t make your guinea pig chubby.
+- Low in Calories – 16 calories.
+Which means it is a light meal that won’t make your guinea pig chubby.

-- Low in fat – just 0.6 g of fat.
+- Low in Fat – 0.6 g of fat.
 The excess of fat damages the cardiovascular system and also causes obesity.

 - Potassium – 247 mg per serving.
 The potassium relieves the muscles and keeps the heart muscles in great shape too.

 - Vitamin C – 6.3 mg vitamin C. The cavies need vitamin C because they can’t make it naturally and store it in the body.
-But, more importantly, they need vitamin C because, without it, they get the disease scurvy.
-The symptoms are a rough coat, loss of appetite, internal bleedings, and diarrhea.
+But, more importantly, they need vitamin C because without it, they can get scurvy.

-- Vitamin A – There is 174% of vitamin A. This vitamin helps with the formation of bones and teeth.
+- Vitamin A – 174% of vitamin A. This vitamin helps with the formation of bones and teeth.
 Also, it creates soft tissues and white blood cells.
-Vitamin A is a strong antioxidant that keeps immunity in good health overall.
-This antioxidant also protects from free radical damage – free radicals cause premature aging and diseases.
+Vitamin A is a strong antioxidant that keeps good overall immunity.
+This antioxidant also protects from free radical damage that causes premature aging and diseases.

 Risks to Consider When Feeding Little Gem Lettuce to Guinea Pigs